-Growth in electronic security products and solutions remained strong throughout 2023 and continues to outperform mechanical products.
-We expect growth in the global electronic security product and solution categories we serve to continue to outperform growth in mechanical products and solutions over the long-term, as end-users adopt newer technologies in their facilities and homes
+Electronic security products and solutions revenue declined by a low single-digit percent in 2024, as comparisons to the prior year were impacted by supply chain dynamics.
+We expect growth in global electronic security product and solutions to continue to outperform growth in mechanical products and solutions over the long-term, as end-users continue to adopt newer technologies in their facilities and homes.

-We expect the security products industry will benefit from favorable long-term demographic trends such as continued urbanization of the global population, increased concerns about safety and security and technology-driven innovation.
+We expect continued growth in 2025, and for the security products industry to benefit from increased concerns about safety and security and technology-driven innovation.